philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 When the study was over and the [results](https://www.betterads.org/research/) compiled, this 10-second blocking ad was found to be among the least annoying.

-Confused as to why this would be the case, some researched asked individual participants why they didn't find it annoying that an ad was preventing them from interacting with the page.
+Confused as to why this would be the case, some researchers asked individual participants why they didn't find it annoying that an ad was preventing them from interacting with the page.

-The response they got from participants was generally:
+The response they got was generally:

 _Oh, I didn't realize it was the ad making the page slow.
 I just assumed it was the page since most web pages are slow on phones._

 When I heard this story, it made me pretty sad, but it also highlighted just how big of a problem this is.
 Since we developers haven't prioritized interactivity, our users have just come to expect the fact that things are going to be slow.
 What's worse is even when the culprit is a third-party script, the site still gets blamed for it.

 This means we developers need to hold third-parties accountable for their bad behavior.
-It's our job since it affects our users' experience and their opinion on our platform.
+It's our job since it affects our users' experience and their opinion of our platform.

 I hear a lot of web developers say things like "I want the web to win", but the only way that's going to happen is if we all prioritize user experience, especially on mobile devices.
 And the first step is actually investigating our sites to see if we have a problem.